 - 5.1 The following initial procedure must be followed when exclusion is considered as a likely outcome for any of the offences outlined in section 10: - 5.1.1 The decision to exclude is most likely to follow a particular incident.
-This one incident in itself may be serious enough to justify exclusion or it could be the culmination of a series of more minor events. - 5.1.2 Statements will be taken, where possible, from pupils who witnessed the incident(s). - 5.1.3 Statements must not be directly quoted or shown to other pupils, or their parents, without the permission of the pupil who made the statement.
-Leading questions should not be used during this process.
+This one incident in itself may be serious enough to justify exclusion or it could be the culmination of a series of more minor events. - 5.1.2 Statements will be taken, where possible, from Students who witnessed the incident(s). - 5.1.3 Statements must not be directly quoted or shown to other Students, or their parents, without the permission of the Student who made the statement.
+Leading questions should not be used during this process. - 5.1.4 If possible, statements from adults who have witnessed the incident must also be taken. - 5.1.5 The Headmaster will discuss with the Senior Deputy Head the most appropriate action to be taken.
+The Head of Year and the Student's tutor will also usually be consulted at this stage. - 5.1.6 The Headmaster, in discussion with the Senior Deputy Head and possibly Head of Year or Head of Section, will then make a decision as to whether the Student should be excluded and whether a temporary or permanent exclusion is appropriate.

-- 5.1.4 If possible, statements from adults who have witnessed the incident must also be taken. - 5.1.5 The Head will discuss with the Deputy Head the most appropriate action to be taken.
-The Form Teacher will also usually be consulted at this stage. - 5.1.6 The Head, in discussion with the Deputy Head, will then make a decision as to whether the pupil should be excluded and whether a temporary or permanent exclusion is appropriate. - 5.1.7 Having decided a route to either a temporary or permanent exclusion, one of the following secondary stages of action, outlined below in section 6 (temporary exclusion) and section 7 (permanent exclusion), will apply.
+5.1.7 Having decided a route to either a temporary or permanent exclusion, one of the following secondary stages of action, outlined below in section 6 (temporary exclusion) and section 7 (permanent exclusion), will apply.